Service charges

 Why do I have new service charges this year?

 This is likely to be because we’ve introduced a new service to your scheme.
-From time to time we may add or remove services to your scheme to ensure we are delivering the best possible service to you.
+From time to time, we may add or remove services to your scheme to ensure we are delivering the best possible service to you.
 We do this in line with the terms of your tenancy agreement with us.

-What is my management fee for?
+What is the management fee for?

 The management fee covers the cost of administering service contracts, preparing and issuing accounts for payment.
 This fee may also cover the cost of a Management Company where Stonewater operates a small part of a larger scheme managed by another organisation.